 RAF Bomber Command, meanwhile, sends 34 bombers to raid Wilhelmshaven.
 It also sends 42 aircraft to lay mines off Brest.

-Battle of the Atlantic: The Luftwaffe also raids Skálafjørður, also known as Kongshavn (King's harbour) in Eysturoy, Faroe Islands.
+Battle of the Atlantic: The Luftwaffe also raids Skálafjørður, also known as Kongshavn (King's harbor) in Eysturoy, Faroe Islands.
 The British have oil installations there, along with associated shipping.
-They sink 398 ton anti-submarine trawler HMS Lincoln City, while anti-submarine trawler HMS Leicester City shoots down one of the attacking German planes.
+They sink 398-ton anti-submarine trawler HMS Lincoln City, while anti-submarine trawler HMS Leicester City shoots down one of the attacking German planes.